 There are several different order types that you can make on the spot market.

 Where it's registered.
 Using a locally registered exchange is a good idea.
-It's more likely to accept Canadian dollars and local payment methods like , which helps avoid foreign exchange fees.
-Choosing from Canada-based exchanges also means it's likely to be registered with the Financial Transactions and Reports Analysis Centre (FINTRAC) which means it has to comply with local laws in Canada.
+It's more likely to accept Canadian dollars and local payment methods , which helps avoid foreign exchange fees.
+Choosing from Canada-based exchanges also means it's likely to be registered with the Financial Transactions and Reports Analysis Centre (FINTRAC), which means it has to comply with local laws in Canada.

 Security.
 Look at the security features the platform has to offer, like 2-factor authentication and PGP-encrypted emails.
-Cold storage of user funds is considered industry standard, but insurance funds are less common and indicative of good security practices.
+Cold storage of user funds is considered industry standard, but insurance funds are less common and indicate good security practices.

 Fees.
 Check the fine print to find out exactly how much your transaction will cost.
 Depending on the platform you choose, these could include spreads, trading fees and deposit and withdrawal charges.

 Transaction limits.
-Are there any minimum or maximum limits on the amount of XRP you can purchase?
+Are there any minimum or maximum limits on the amount of Ripple you can purchase?
 Does the exchange restrict the amount of funds you can withdraw from your account in any 1 transaction or 24-hour period?

 Other platform features.
 Look out for other features that suit your investment or trading needs.
-For instance, many exchanges now let you earn yield on your holdings, while some issue
+For instance, many exchanges now let you earn yield on your holdings, while some issue crypto debit cards to help you spend your coins.

 Customer support.
 If you ever have a problem with a transaction, will you be able to quickly and easily get in touch with the customer support team?
 Are they based in Canada?
 Check what contact methods are available and find out how quick the team is at responding to enquiries.